pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"no-method-argument"+OR+"E0211")

 ### [E0213](#E0213) (no-self-argument)<a name="E0213"></a>
-Method should have "self" as first argument
+Method should have "self" as first argument.

 Used when a method has an attribute different the "self" as first argument.
 This is considered as an error since this is a so common convention that you shouldn't break it!

 **:x: Incorrect code**